RickyRivas/freelance-quick-start/README.md

-# Rivas-Component-Library
+# Freelance Starter Template
-Personal library of components.
-All made with html5, scss, and vanilla javascript.
+Quick Start template with a reuseable, responsive navigation and footer made with the core tech.
+No frameworks for optimized performance.